 Haymarket worked with a local planning professional to evaluate its parking standards in 2007.
 The study recommended analysis of industry standards as they relate to a small historic town, comparison with adjacent jurisdictions, shared parking scenarios, and recommendations.
+In 2014 the Town Council commissioned a Parking Assessment and Ordinance Review.
 This report will be analyzed and zoning amendments put forth for review as appropriate.